nodefluent/kafka-streams/docs/quick-start.md

-* Config is a simple object that is being passed to the constructor of KafkaStreams, which will result an a new Factory for KStreams and KTables on the outside and KafkaClients and Storages on the inside.
+* Config is a simple object that is being passed to the constructor of KafkaStreams, which will result an a new Factory for KStreams and KTables on the outside and KafkaClients and KStorages on the inside.

 * The sub-object options supports all settings provided by the `kafka-node` module.